<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Market your business as a great company that's delivering a supreme product.
 This helps serve two purposes:

-• They could become a repeat or long-time customer.
+- The prospect could become a repeat or long-term customer.

 Your brand is a unique selling point that differentiates your product or service from others in the market.
 So don't be afraid to brag, especially if you have some great customer testimonials or case studies to leverage.